 Chinese culture has historically had a major influence on Japan.
 Currently I am trying to tease out the way that this influence, and that of Buddhism, has uniquely expressed itself in the way the elements are represented and understood in this country.
 A relevant lead that I am following is the Mudra of the Six Elements (Japanese = Rokukai ろくかい) practiced by the Esoteric Buddhist Sects.

 In Esoteric Buddhism in Japan, the Five Elements (Japanese = Godai) are combined with one additional element, the mind or consciousness, to make a total of six.
 Statues or paintings of Dainichi Buddha, the central deity of Esoteric Buddhism, often portray Dainichi with a characteristic hand gesture called the Mudra of Six Elements (Chiken-in 智拳印), in which the index finger of the left hand is clasped by the five fingers of the right.
 This mudra symbolizes the unity of the five worldly elements (earth, water, fire, air, and space) with a six element, spiritual consciousness.
 (This information comes from a comprehensive website on Japanese Buddhist statuary.
 If that’s a topic of interest to you, it is definitely worth a look).

-Other recently discovered examples from Japan include the hand gestures of ninja and the ritual practices of Shugendo, an ancient religion founded on mountain aestheticism.
+Other recently discovered examples from Japan of the relationship between fingers and the elements include the hand gestures of ninja and the ritual practices of Shugendo, an ancient religion founded on mountain aestheticism.

-India, China, Japan – all with the elements at their fingertips.
+India, China, Japan – all with the elements at their fingertips; each with a different relationship depending on the cultural context.
 Where else might this connection be found, one might ask?
 I would love to hear from readers with additional information.